 Refari Data Security

-Created by Aaron Dye, Modified on Tue, 04 Apr 2023 at 03:13 PM by Aaron Dye
+Created by Aaron Refari, Modified on Fri, 23 May at 9:05 PM by Ritesh WebDev

-Here at Refari we are committed to ensuring our client and candidate accounts data is kept safe and secure.
+Here at Refari, we are committed to ensuring our client and candidate accounts data is kept safe and secure.
 We do this by routinely assessing, testing, and improving the technology, controls, processes and procedures that govern the management of our systems.

 Access Control

-SSL & TLS
+SSL & TLS Encryption

 Data storage and Encryption